-CO5: To understand the idea of solving various integral equations and to apply these tools to solve Fredholm and Volterra Integro - Differential equation by the methods of computation, Successive approximation, series solution, successive approximation.
+CO5: To understand the idea of solving various integral equations and to apply these tools to solve Fredholm and Volterra Integro - Differential equation by the methods of the Green's function.
+Decomposition, direct computation, Successive approximation, series solution, successive approximation.